bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Your website\'s effectiveness directly impacts your business, so choosing the best website monitoring service is essential.
+Your website&apos;s effectiveness directly impacts your business, so choosing the best website monitoring service is essential.
 Monitoring tools run regular tests and notify you when your site is down, making identifying and resolving problems easier.
 There are numerous options